Black out protection

 What is Blackout Protection?

-Blackout protection refers to your inverter and battery system’s capacity to keep your house powered up when the grid goes out, as may happen during a blackout.
-You’ll be able to power your home using a solar and battery system in case the electricity goes out, keeping essential circuits such as lights, power outlets, and refrigerators going.
+Blackout protection refers to your inverter and battery system's capacity to keep your house powered up when the grid goes down, as may happen during a blackout.
+You'll be able to power your home using a solar and battery system in case the electricity goes out, keeping essential circuits such as lights, power outlets, and refrigerators going.

 How does it work?